 - Time to funding: One to three days

-Short-term loans through online lenders generally require you to repay on a weekly basis, though some prime borrowers may qualify for monthly repayment terms.
+Short-term loans through online lenders generally require you to make payments on a weekly basis, although some prime borrowers may qualify for monthly repayment terms.
 This isn’t a problem for trucking companies that are consistently completing runs on long-term contracts, but there might be better solutions for truckers without consistent cash flow.

-The typical qualification requirements for a short-term business loan for trucking companies are:
+The typical qualification requirements for a short-term trucking business loan are:

-- Minimum credit score: 600 (check your score for free)
+- Personal credit score: At least 600 (check your score for free)

-Lenders are typically more concerned with the performance of your business than they are with your personal credit history, though both will be considered in the approval process.
-This leniency in credit requirements makes a short-term loan one of the only options for a trucking business loans with bad credit.
+Lenders are typically more concerned with the performance of your business than they are with your personal credit history, although both will be considered in the approval process.
+This leniency in credit requirements makes a short-term loan one of the few options for trucking business loans with bad credit.

-What’s Missing With Short-term Loans for Trucking Companies
+What Short-term Loans for Trucking Companies Are Missing

-Short-term loans are great for trucking businesses that are looking to grow, but they can be an expensive form of financing if you’re looking for long-term capital.
-Due to the short repayment term, these loans won’t be the best option if you need to make a large purchase, like additional trucks or real estate.
-Additionally, if you have recurring financing needs, then a business line of credit would likely be a better solution.
+Short-term loans are great for trucking businesses looking to grow, but they can be an expensive form of financing if you’re looking for long-term capital.
+Because of the short repayment term, these loans won’t be the best option if you need to make a large purchase, like additional trucks or real estate.
+If you have recurring financing needs, then a business line of credit would likely be a better solution.

 Where to Find Short-term Loans for Trucking Companies